enonic/enonic/xp/7.0/enonic-cli.md

 * As a user, I want to be able to manage my installations, homes and projects from a command-line interface

-## Link Project/Home/EnonicXP
+## Link Project/Sandbox/EnonicXP

-* XP Home created with the CLI will have a reference to a Enonic XP version
+* Sandboxes contain an XP home and have a reference to a Enonic XP version
-* XP Project (apps/libs) created with the CLI will have a reference to a XP Home
+* Project (apps/libs) created with the CLI will have a reference to a sandbox
-* These references will be stored in a file '.enonic-cli' at the root of the Home/Project
+* These references will be stored in a file '.enonic-cli' at the root of the Home/Sandbox

 ## Code
 * Enonic CLI code will be implemented in Go